.bb: History

 The .bb top-level domain has been maintained by several administrators since its creation, the first of which being the University of Puerto Rico.

 In 1996, the Government of Barbados sought the relegation of .bb to the incumbent local exchange carrier, Cable & Wireless (BARTEL) Ltd.

 A 2001 Memorandum of Understanding was then later signed between the Government of Barbados and both Cable & Wireless (Bartel) Ltd. and its sister company Cable & Wireless (BET) Ltd., to continue the administration of the ".bb" domains until the government selected alternate directives.

 In November 2007, .bb was again relegated to the Telecoms Unit within the Government of Barbados.

+Registration

 The Government has indicated that the government's policy will be to maintain a semi-restricted domain.

 Legal issues regarding domains are to be handled by the Corporate Affairs and Intellectual Property Office (CAIPO) arm of the Government.

-The fee for Barbados' main ccTLD and all of the second and third-level domains is BBD$120 annually.
-This pricing is significantly higher than most other domains, which has discouraged its use.
-At present the .bb namespace does not allow for commercial licenses to entities without some connection to Barbados.
+The fee for Barbados' main ccTLD and all of the second and third-level domains is BBD$120 annually, significantly higher than most other domains.

-At present, any person desirous of registering a ".bb" domain is required to fill out Form TU052 and send it the Telecommunications Unit for review.
-However, it is now possible to submit the form electronically via an online portal hosted on the GovOS platform.
+At present. the .bb namespace does not allow for commercial licenses to entities without some connection to Barbados.
+Any person desirous of registering a ".bb" domain is required to fill out Form TU052 and send it the Telecommunications Unit for review.